3 Days in Washington DC: The Ultimate Cherry Blossom Festival Itinerary

 - American Indian Museum

 The classic top three museums to visit in Washington DC are the American History Museum, the Natural History Museum and the Air and Space Museum.
-The American Indian Museum and the African-American History and Culture Museum are amazing recent additions telling a more complete history of the United States.
-If you want to see the African-American History and Culture Museum, you’ll have to schedule your visit well in advance due to its popularity.
+The American Indian Museum and the African-American History and Culture Museum are amazing recent additions telling a much more complete history of the United States.
+If you want to see the African-American History and Culture Museum, schedule your visit in advance and give yourself at least a few hours to explore.
+If you’re a read everything nerd like me you’ll honestly need a whole day just for this one museum, but it’s worth it!
+In fact, if you only visit one museum in Washington DC, it should be the African-American History and Culture Museum.

 If you are a visual arts fan, the Hirshhorn Museum is a must-see for its modern and contemporary art collection and its excellent outdoor sculpture garden.
 The national Portrait Gallery and the American Art Museum are also very popular, but are not directly on the National Mall — they are located at 8th and F Streets.